aranes-rc/ph-tourist-arrivals-forecast/README.md

 ## 📊 Dataset Overview

-The system uses publicly available monthly tourist arrival data from the **Department of Tourism of the Philippines**, spanning from **2008 to April 2025**.
+The system uses publicly available monthly tourist arrival data from the **Department of Tourism (DOT) of the Philippines**, spanning from **2008 to April 2025**.
 The dataset structure is straightforward:

 ```
 Date        Arrivals